 To connect to any running Jupyter server, in the Jupyter Server dialog, select Configured Server and specify server's path including an URL and a token.

 Once done with configuring, click Apply and OK.
-Then to explicitly switch to the configured server, click the Jupyter Server widget and select .

 Execute any code cell to run the managed server or to connect to the running configured server.

-You can register your project interpreter as a kernel on the configured server by clicking the corresponding link.
+You can register your Python interpreter as a kernel on the configured server by clicking the corresponding link.
 After that you can see it in the list of the kernels for the configured server.